ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/spark/spark_deployment.md

 ## Running Jupyter Notebook

-Run the below code line by line in Jupyter notebook:
+Run the below code line by line in the Jupyter notebook:

 ```python
 import pyspark